gloveboxes/prompt_flow_workshop/docs/azure_proxy.md

 ### Run the workshop on your own computer

+Tested and supported on Windows 11 x64 and macOS Apple Silicon.
+Fails on Windows and Linux on Arm, use GitHub Codespaces instead.

 To run the workshop on your own computer, complete the following steps:

 1. Install the following: